 Although the musicians who played on the sessions were respectful (we even got a few decent reviews from journalists knowledgeable about these things) it was a manoeuvre any traditionalist from the school of Ewan MacColl would likely have disparaged.

-No matter, I never cared much about authenticity whatever the genre.
+No matter.
+I never cared much about authenticity whatever the genre.
 I spent my career working in a wide variety of musical spaces, including folk, and was reflecting that fact in the making of these recordings.
-You don’t have to be steeped in it or be part of a long lineage to participate, any more than you need ten generations of local ancestry to be a citizen.
+You don’t have to be steeped in tradition or be part of a long lineage to participate, any more than you need ten generations of local ancestry to be a citizen.
 Just saying.

 produced-composed: CS (1990s)